libevent/libevent/SECURITY.md

 # Security Policy

 ## Supported Versions
-Security updates are applied only to the latest release.
+Security updates are applied only to 2.1 and 2.2 latest stable releases.

 ## Reporting a Vulnerability
 If you have discovered a security vulnerability in this project, please report it privately. **Do not disclose it as a public issue.** This gives us time to work with you to fix the issue before public exposure, reducing the chance that the exploit will be used before a patch is released.